eclipse-sumo/sumo/docs/web/docs/Developer/Tests.md

    static_collapse_suites:1
 ```

+## Recommended python packages

+The following packes are used by some of the tools under test

+`pip install pyproj rtree numpy scipy`

+For a "naked" python installation, the following may be needed to allow TextTest to work:

+`pip install gobject PyGObject psutil`

 # Running the Tests

 Within the  `$SUMO_HOME/tests` folder you can find batch files for Windows and shell files for Linux & macOS which start